 If you like tonic drinks, use diet tonic.

 Just forget about fruit juice, soda and any sugary drinks.

 Especially if you are at a fine restaurant, your waiter should be able to assist you if you explain what you want to avoid.
 Be careful with fish advice.
 Fish oil is good for you.
 Don’t let the waiter steer you to a species of fish that is dry.

 I realize it is very difficult to avoid sandwiches in many countries.
 Sandwiches are a huge convenience.
 If you are stuck at a gathering where all they offer are sandwiches, try to discretely eat the filling without the bread.

 My change of work status to work-at-home-dad and work-at-home-at-desk-with-laptop has diminished my work-OUT time, without a doubt, though I still work out 3-5 times per week, ski 30-40 days a season, and am constantly active.
 I’m currently in a phase where I want to lose some pounds I never carried before.

 These days, the hardest exercise I get are my frequent ski trips.
 That is where I shine, in my opinion, though what and how I ski is something that most boomers are not doing.
-While I’m not dropping out of helicopters, I do play in the terrain parks at Mammoth Mountain, here in California and I’m proud to report I may be the oldest dude in the pipe, which you can see in the video below.
+While I’m not dropping out of helicopters, I do play in the terrain parks at Mammoth Mountain, here in California and I’m proud to report I may be the oldest dude in the pipe.

 Following is my simple advice and 10 tips to a healthier and fit self — for you and as a reminder to myself: